stuling/censuscucumber/README.md

 For example, the address "123 1st Ave.  " would be stripped down to
 > "123 1st ave"

-2. Yes, this is contrived and lousy in the real world
+2. Yes, this is contrived and a lousy idea in the real world

 ### Technical Details: